While pitching in baseball, the arms of the players produce lots of torque which is unnatural for the hands. The whole arm requires lots of rotation.

 Using Proper Mechanics

 The player should use the proper mechanics and techniques to throw the ball to lower the risk of injuries.
-A proper pitching mechanics should be learned by the pitcher as early as possible: basic throwing, fastball pitching, and change-up pitching.
+The pitcher should learn proper pitching mechanics as early as possible: basic throwing, fastball pitching, and change-up pitching.

 No Extreme Pitching

-If the players once come back from the mound in the game, he should not pitch again.
+Once the pitcher is pulled from the game, he should not pitch again.
 Also, when the game is over, the pitcher should not go for practice.

 Also, if there are numerous leagues in one season, the pitcher should take the rest in between.